3-Day Water Fast: Benefits, Risks, and Safety Guide

 Fasting MethodDurationPrimary BenefitsDifficulty Level

-16:816 hours dailyWeight loss, convenienceBeginner
+16:816 hours dailyWeight management, convenienceBeginner

 20:420 hours dailyEnhanced autophagy, fat lossAdvanced